 That's between you and The Source?
 (Warning - do not sell yourself short!)

 imaginary god ever wrote "The Book" on his religion.
-Religion is strictly a man thing.
-Prophets,
+Religion is strictly an earth-man thing.
+Here

-priests, apostles, witch-doctors, etc., created and organized the religions and wrote the books.
+on Earth, prophets, priests, apostles, witch-doctors, etc., created and organized the religions and

 Religions are steeped in superstition, imagination, and fiction.

-Gods and their religions were the creations of some superstitious ancient men with active
+Earth gods and their religions were the creations of some superstitious ancient earthlings with active

 imaginations who were seeking answers to the riddles of human life on planet Earth.

-here?
+come here?
 What is our purpose in life?
 What happens to us when we die?
-Ancient men invented gods
+Ancient earthlings

-and religions to answer these and other unanswerable questions.
-And people believed them.
+invented gods and religions to answer these and other unanswerable questions.
+And people

+believed them.
 Why?
 Because they wanted to believe them.
-They wanted to have answers, and there were no
+They wanted to have answers, and

-other answers, and "There must be a god because we don't have any other explanation.", and
+there were no other answers, and "There must be a god because we don't have any other

 Religion is like a house of cards built on a foundation of belief that God is real.
 If God is not real

 then all of those cards come tumbling down.
 Gods are imaginary.
-Religions are bogus.
+Religions are irrelevant.